dfuse-io/ice/tutorial.md

 #### Install Scatter

-You should have the Scatter wallet version 11.0.1 installed from the pre-requisites section.
+You should have the Scatter wallet version 11.0.1 installed from the prerequisites section.
 If not, go here to install: [release page](https://github.com/GetScatter/ScatterDesktop/releases/tag/11.0.1)

 #### Connect to custom network